bcmichael/RNMR-Docs/docs/command/full_command.md

 `PSHLST` pushes a value to the end of a list specified by nam.
 If no list is specified RNMR will prompt for it with temp as a default.
 If the values is omitted RNMR will prompt for it with no default. /HEAD or /TAIL may be used to determine which end of the list to push a value to.
 By default RNMR pushes to the tail of the list.
+## PSUBV
+Subtract polar buffers

+Category: Data Manipulation

+Format: `PSUBV` src dst

+Defaults: 2 1

+Description:
+`PSUBV` subtracts a polar src buffer from a polar dst buffer and stores the result in dst:

+    REAL(DST)=SQRT(REAL(DST) * REAL(SRC))
+    IMAG(DST)=IMAG(DST) - IMAG(SRC)

+If either argument is omitted, RNMR will prompt for a buffer number.
+The default source is buffer 2 while the default destination is buffer 1.
+The src and dst buffers must have the same domain and active size (though not necessarily the same allocated size).
 ## PSX
 Set acquisition transmitter phase